Four Seasons Education (Cayman) (NYSE:FEDU) Releases Q1 2022 Earnings Guidance

-Four Seasons Education (Cayman) (NYSE:FEDU) updated its first quarter 2022 earnings guidance on Thursday.
+Four Seasons Education (Cayman) (NYSE:FEDU) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $10.43 million-$10.88 million.

-The company also recently announced a dividend, which was paid on Thursday, April 15th.
-Investors of record on Monday, April 5th were paid a dividend of $0.06 per share.
-The ex-dividend date of this dividend was Thursday, April 1st.
+The company also recently disclosed a dividend, which was paid on Thursday, April 15th.
+Shareholders of record on Monday, April 5th were paid a dividend of $0.06 per share.
+The ex-dividend date was Thursday, April 1st.

 Four Seasons Education (Cayman) Inc, together with its subsidiaries, provides after-school education services focusing on math education for kindergarten, elementary and middle school students in the People's Republic of China.
 The company's education services comprise standard programs; personalized Ivy programs; and special programs, including workshops on specific math topics and courses delivered to K-12 schools.